 A Party-Worthy Cheese Board

-Begin arranging 3-4 different types of cheese around the board leaving plenty of space between each piece of cheese.
-Use at least one soft, semi-soft and firm cheese.
-Chef Andrea chose Green Hill (soft), Asher Blue (semi-soft) and Midnight Moon (firm).
-Experiment with cheeses that have been made with milk from cows, sheep and goats to add different flavors and textures.
-Be sure to shop your city, state or region for homemade, artisanal cheeses to make a cheese board unique to your area.
+Begin arranging 3-4 different types of cheese around the board, leaving plenty of space between each piece of cheese.
+Use at least one soft, semi-soft, and firm cheese.
+Chef Andrea chose Green Hill (soft), Asher Blue (semi-soft), and Midnight Moon (firm).
+Experiment with cheeses made with milk from cows, sheep, and goats to add different flavors and textures.
+Be sure to shop your city, state, or region for homemade, artisanal cheeses to make a cheese board unique to your area.

 Your cheese board may be as elaborate or simple as you see fit for your occasion.
 Enjoy!